ELITEv5/Old-Glory-RISE-Token/README.md

 ## 🎯 The Mission

-### The Problem: Stablecoin Demand
+### The Problem: Stable Asset Demand

-Every stablecoin asks: *"Why would anyone buy this?"*
+Every stable asset asks: *"Why would anyone buy this?"*

 Most rely on fragile arbitrage, unsustainable yield farming, or hope.
 They fail when it matters most.